gholler-sopra/hydrator-plugins/core-plugins/docs/ErrorCollector-errortransform.md

 Properties
 ----------
-**messageField:** Specify the name of the error message field to be used in the output schema.
+**Error Message Column Name:** Specify the name of the error message field to be used in the output schema.
+By default, this value is 'errMsg'.
-The UI will default this to 'errMsg'.
 If no value is specified, the error message will be dropped.

-**codeField:** Specify the name of the error code field to use in the output schema.
+**Error Code Column Name:** Specify the name of the error code field to use in the output schema.
-The UI will default this to 'errCode'.
+By default, this value is 'errCode'.
 If no value is specified, the error code will be dropped.

 **stageField:** The name of the error stage field to use in the output schema.
-The UI will default this to 'errStage'.
+By default, this value is 'errStage'.
 If no value is specified, the error stage will be dropped.

 Example